opensafely-core/ehrql/docs/explanation/examples.md

 which provides the filename `your-asthma-codelist.csv` and the name of the CSV column with codes.

+#### Using codelists with category columns

 Some codelists will have a category column that groups individual codes into categories.
-For example, [this codelist](https://www.opencodelists.org/codelist/opensafely/ethnicity-snomed-0removed/2e641f61/) for ethnicity has 2 category columns, which represent categories at both 6 and 16 levels.To make use of these categories you can do this:
+For example, [this codelist for ethnicity](https://www.opencodelists.org/codelist/opensafely/ethnicity-snomed-0removed/2e641f61/) has 2 category columns, which represent categories at both 6 and 16 levels.
+To make use of these categories, you can use `codelist_from_csv()` as follows:

 ```python
 ethnicity_codelist = codelist_from_csv("ethnicity_codelist_with_categories", column="snomedcode", category_column="Grouping_6")
 ```

-If you include an argument for `category_column`, the codelist returned will be a dictionary mapping individual codes to their respective categories, instead of simply a list of codes, which is returned if you don't specify this argument.
+If you include an argument for `category_column`, the codelist returned will be a *dictionary* mapping individual codes to their respective categories.
+Without the `category_column` argument, the codelist returned will be a *list* of codes.

-You can see an example of how to access these categories within your dataset definition [below](#finding-each-patients-ethnicity).
+You can see an example of [how to access these categories within your dataset definition ](#finding-each-patients-ethnicity) below.

 ## Finding patient demographics